Raoaditi/Node/README.md

    - Using Express Router

 4. Node-mongodb
-    -Configure your Node application to communicate with a MongoDB server -Perform various database operations on the MongoDB server from your Node application using the Node MongoDB driver.
+    - Configure your Node application to communicate with a MongoDB server
+    - Perform various database operations on the MongoDB server from your Node application using the Node MongoDB driver.